pollination/pollination-docs/model-editor/commands.md

 #### Segment Distance

-The maximum length of a wall segment that should be removed from the room.
+The maximum length of a segment below which it will be removed.

 </details>

-Remove the segments of the room polygon that are smaller than a certain specified `Segment Distance`.
-Use this command to remove column holes and other unwanted small segments at the edges of the rooms.
+Remove the segments of the room polygon that are smaller than a specified `Segment Distance`.
+This can remove column holes and other unwanted small segments at the corners of rooms.

 {% embed url="https://drive.google.com/open?id=1XZt4b8qwogVWW-4qQ5bLBV1w9Saul_nw&usp=drive_fs" %}
 Remove Columns at the Edge